yohanrousset/datasciencecoursera/CodeBook.md

-##CodeBook

-This document describes the data and transofrmations used by run_analysis.R and the definition of variables in Tidy.txt.

 ##Dataset Used

 This data is obtained from "Human Activity Recognition Using Smartphones Data Set".
 The data linked are collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.